 Performance: Our TV reviews also look at how well each TV performs in key areas, like picture quality and sound, so don't forget to look up the model you're interested in to see our TV reviews.

 Ports: We generally recommend opting for more ports, so that you never have to manually unplug and re-plug HDMI cables to switch from your Bl-ray player to your game console or other device.
 Three ports is common, but nicer TVs usually have 4 HDMI ports.
+You'll also want make sure at least one is HDMI 2.1; our guide to the best HDMI 2.1 TVs can help here.
+(Still confused?
+Check out TV ports explained: What all those HDMI, USB and other connections are for?)

 Extra USB ports are also handy for powering antenna amplifiers or streaming sticks, as well as viewing media from USB storage.